Nurse Manager Leadership Recommendations for Staff Engagement and Success

 Demonstrate Respect

 Nurse managers should also treat staff with respect.
-Recognizing that each staff member is an individual, come from different backgrounds, and bring different qualities to the table is the first step.
+Recognizing that each staff member is an individual, comes from different backgrounds, and brings different qualities to the table is the first step.
 Nurse managers should always keep employee success in mind.
 For example, if a staff member is not performing well, the nurse manager should offer tools for success, not berate or speak rudely about the deficient performance.
 Giving respect often yields respect.

 Consider Teambuilding Activities